About H.G. Miller Farm Inc.

 In 1988 my brother James and I decided to go into business with our Dad and subsequently established H.G.
 Miller Farm, Inc. James soon left the business as it was getting too big for his liking.
 Harvey and I then operated it till his sudden passing in 1998.

 We are currently managing approximately on 1 acre of greenhouse space where we grow flowers year round.
 We also have recently started Hi-tunnel growing operation that allows us to get an early start and late finish for vegetable production.

-We have a large flock of laying hens.
-Eggs are sold at the greenhouse as well as the Clarence and East Aurora Farm Markets.
+We also have a large flock of laying hens.
+Eggs are sold at the greenhouse as well as the East Aurora Farmer's Market.

 Along with the eggs we have an extensive crop of alliums including garlic, leaks, onions, and shallots.
 We also have a wide variety of vegetables such as arugula, eggplant, lettuces, peppers, squash, and tomatoes along with herbs such as basil, cilantro, and parsley.

 Thank you for your continued business and support.